titon/toolkit/docs/en/components/type-ahead.md

 });
 ```

 The third is through a string, which should point to a URL to query against.
 This URL will be requested on every lookup unless `prefetch` is enabled.
-More information on prefetching can be found in the next chapter.
+More information on pre-fetching can be found in the next chapter.

 ```javascript
 $('#input').typeAhead({